Circe’s Exit

 Portland’s Just Not That Into You

-A love letter to instability, church basements, and the city that keeps almost killing me.
 In the minutes after walking out of my office job in Spokane, Washington, I panicked and weighed my decision.
 It was a silent revolt; I shouldered my purse and calmly made my way to my car at what could have been mistaken for a lunch hour.
 I could turn around and everything would be the same.
 I’d still have a job.
 I’d still have a paycheck.
-I’d…
+I’d still be living in the Inland Northwest, which was supposed to have been temporary, but a year…

 Read more